 So how do we interpret those finds?
 Basically, the main tool for archaeologists is to look for parallels in comparable societies.
-To explain why megalithic monuments were built, archaeologists have been looking at similar monuments on Java, where dolmens have been built more recently; the explanation that made sense in the recent past, was projected back on the Stone Age.
+To explain why ancient megalithic monuments were built, archaeologists have been looking at similar monuments on Java, where dolmens have been built more recently; the explanation that made sense in the recent past was projected back on the Stone Age.

 A second tool is the study of texts: those knives we find in a tomb in, say, northern England, must belong to a surgeon, because we have a picture of those instruments on a small mausoleum in Ostia, where an inscription says that the dead owner was a physician.
 The written word explains the silent object.

 However, not every problem can be solved with these two tools.
 But here, another principle comes in handy: if you do not know what it is, it has something to do with religion.
 So, an unusual building in Qumran becomes a monastery.
-Bones on an unexpected place become evidence for a ceremony.
+Bones in an unexpected place become evidence for a ceremony.
 A set of terracotta figurines resembling women becomes a sanctuary for the Great Goddess.